omniscientjs/immstruct/README.md

 [React.js](http://facebook.github.io/react/) or [Omniscient](https://github.com/omniscientjs/omniscient/) components can observe pieces of application state without it being passed as cursors in props from their parent components.

-References also allow for listeners that fire when their path or the path of sub-cursors changes:
+References also allow for listeners that fire when their path or the path of sub-cursors change:

 ```js
 var structure = immstruct({